-A time-out occurs if the scanner does not receive a valid escape command within 10 seconds.
-A time-out is indicated by an error tone.
-If a time-out occurs, the operator should check the host system to understand why a response to the scanner was not received.
+A timeout occurs if the scanner does not receive a valid escape command within the timeout period.
+A timeout is indicated by an error tone.
+If a timeout occurs, the operator should check the host system to understand why a response to the scanner was not received.